 Contrary to popular belief, making your own haircare products can be budget-friendly.
 High-end brands often have high prices due to marketing and packaging costs.
 DIY allows you to create luxurious, effective products without overspending.

-Affordable staples like aloe vera and coconut oil are nourishing and versatile.
+Affordable staples like aloe vera, coconut oil, and flaxseed are nourishing and versatile.
 They can be used in multiple ways, saving money and eliminating the need for multiple products.

 DIY also reduces how often you need to buy new products.
 Many homemade treatments, such as deep conditioning masks, last a long time.
 This ensures you always have high-quality haircare at home while reducing unnecessary purchases.